 This course covers fundamentals of testing theory and practice for complex VLSI designs and it is a good source of information for engineers with interests in chip and system level design, test engineers and CAD developers.
 The objective is to give students the ability to solve a wide range of non-trivial testing problems using practical and cost effective techniques.
 Computer-aided design tools will be developed throughout the semester from the students.
 These tools will serve as an application of the theory presented in class.
 Topics covered include Logic Simulation, Fault Modeling, Fault Simulation, Algorithms and techniques for Automatic Test Pattern Generation in Combinational and Sequential Circuits (D-algorithm, PODEM, recursive learning), Design Error/Fault Diagnosis, Introduction to Functional Testing of Microprocessors, ALUs and Memories, Design for Testability, and logic and scan Built-in Self-Test.

 Course requirements include a full-term design project and a final exam.
 During the project, each student will develop a parallel fault simulator and a test generator for single stuck-at faults in combinational and sequential circuits.
-Course prerequisites include any senior-level VLSI design or logic design course plus intermediate level skills in programming with C or C++.

 This course presents theory and practice for the synthesis of digital systems at the behavioral level (algorithm level), register transfer level and logic level.
 Lecture topics focus on classic subjects such as micro-architecture, control/data flow analysis, optimization, scheduling, resource and interconnect binding, multi-level logic synthesis, technology mapping and retiming.
 Lecture topics also extend to cover advanced frontend issues, such as the synthesis of object oriented language constructs, as well as advanced backend issues, such as the interaction with layout design.
 The class project involves the construction of a complete behavioral synthesis tool from C to synthesizable HDL.